aranja/git-hydra/README.md

 This makes it pretty easy to rapidly develop multiple independent features and split them up into branches and pull-requests.

+> !IMPORTANT!
+>
 > This hook is currently unstable and highly experimental.
 There are
-> various untested edge cases and some circumstance might make you lost
+> various untested edge cases which might make you lost and confused.
-> and confused in your repo.
 >
 > It does not (knowingly) run hard resets or other commands where you
 > can permanently lose data.
 But none-the-less, please do not use this